 Purdue alumni are as humble as they are exceptional.
 As industrious as they are willing.
 They take initiative without seeking recognition.
 Though the names and the stories too often go untold, there are innumerable ways in which small steps create giant impact.
 Locally and globally.

-To mark Purdue’s sesquicentennial, and honor the dedicated work of alumni everywhere, the Purdue Alumni Association wants to shine a light on these endeavors with the Small Steps, Giant Impact awards.
+To mark Purdue’s sesquicentennial, and honor the dedicated work of alumni everywhere, the Purdue Alumni Association wanted to shine a light on these endeavors with the Small Steps, Giant Impact award.

 It may be someone who …